abrasive/shairport/README.md

 `$sudo systemctl enable shairport-sync`

 **Install into a System V system**
-If you are installing onto a System V system:
+If you are installing onto a System V system, enter:

 ```
 $sudo make install